jmcateer/grunt-qunit-missed/README.md

 Type: `String`
 No Default value

-Specify where the location for the report to be located.
-This should be the same location as your Istanbul html reports.
+Specify where the location of the Istanbul html reports.
 This location is used to find files with coverage as well as output location.

+#### options.htmlResultLocation
+Type: `String`
+Default value: options.htmlReport

+Specify where the result html report should be placed.
+The defalut location is the same directory given by the options.htmlReport.

 #### options.teamName
 Type: `String`